 International Security Trust & Privacy Alliance (ISTPA)

-Overview: ISTPA was founded in 1999 as an alliance of companies, institutions and technology providers working together to clarify and resolve existing and evolving issues related to security, trust, and privacy.
-The organizations goals include: developing a framework for the protection of personal and organizational data, which defines security, privacy, and trust services and their relationship; developing an understanding of the usability, manageability and cost implications of technologies supporting data protection; conducting research, demonstration, and interoperability projects that address privacy, security, and trust issues; providing forums for discussion of issues and solutions; and serving as an industry resource on privacy technology issues.
-ISTPA has four primary working groups: privacy framework (collaborating with Carnegie Mellon University's School of Computer Science to jointly define research in the area of digital privacy); privacy tools & technology research (collaborating with Johns Hopkins University's Information Security Institute to address the introduction and deployment of mass-market privacy tools and technologies); legal & regulatory requirements (a repository for global privacy laws and regulations); and outreach (responsible for recruitment, public relations, and funding development to sustain ISTPA and its projects).
+Overview: ISTPA was founded in 1999 as an alliance of companies, institutions, and technology providers working to clarify and resolve existing and evolving issues related to security, trust, and privacy.
+The organization's goals included: developing a framework for the protection of personal and organizational data, which defines security, privacy, and trust services and their relationship; developing an understanding of the usability, manageability and cost implications of technologies supporting data protection; conducting research, demonstration, and interoperability projects that address privacy, security, and trust issues; providing forums for discussion of issues and solutions; and serving as an industry resource on privacy technology issues.
+ISTPA had four primary working groups: privacy framework (collaborating with Carnegie Mellon University's School of Computer Science to jointly define research in the area of digital privacy); privacy tools & technology research (collaborating with Johns Hopkins University's Information Security Institute to address the introduction and deployment of mass-market privacy tools and technologies); legal & regulatory requirements (a repository for global privacy laws and regulations); and outreach (responsible for recruitment, public relations, and funding development to sustain ISTPA and its projects).

 Specifications: Not available